Our Symposium Faculty:

 Jens-Peter Witt, M.D.: I am a board-certified Neurosurgeon at University of Colorado Anschutz Medical Campus and currently Director of the Neuro Spine service as part of the Department of Neurosurgery.
 I finished my Medical School in Hannover Germany in 1992, trained first as Orthopedic surgeon in Germany and then finished Neurosurgery residency in Denver, Colorado in 2000.
 I became the Chief of Neurosurgery at the Level I Trauma Denver Health Medical Center.
 In 2003 I focused my practice primarily on spinal disorders and trauma.
 I am the Director of two complex spinal surgery fellowship positions in the Department of Neurosurgery.
 I am currently the President of the Colorado Neurosurgical Society and have served on the Governor’s committee on prescription drug abuse.

-Stay tuned for more faculty announcements
+Stay tuned for faculty announcements in 2020

 Faculty Financial Disclosure Statement

 It is the policy of the Wilderness Medical Society to ensure balance, independence, objectivity and scientific rigor.
 All symposium planning committee members and faculty members participating in the International Mountain Medicine Symposium are required to disclose any real or apparent conflict of interest related to the content of their presentation.
 All faculty reported no relevant financial relationships to disclose.